 My name is Pat Culhane.
 I am a Senior Project Manager (Sport Development) and a Doctor of Management candidate based in Dublin, Ireland.

 I am committed to the idea that people can develop a growth mindset through vigorous effort, appropriate strategies and help from others for the betterment of not just society, but the the wider physical and spiritual world.
-In a respectful way, I challenge how many people interpret and value success today; a strong-held belief is that many are suffering from status anxiety, being extrinsically motivated to, what is perceived as, competing for material gain and to win.
-I also believe that deeper, more meaningful success stems from intrinsic motivation; it’s having peace of mind from knowing that you are doing your best to become the best you are capable of becoming – both as individuals and as groups/organisations and at nobody’s unnecessary expense.
+In a respectful way, I challenge how many people interpret and value success today; a strong-held belief is that many are suffering from status anxiety; i.e., being motivated to, what is perceived as, competing for material gain and to win.
+I also believe that deeper, more meaningful success stems from having peace of mind from knowing that you are doing your best to be & become the best you are capable of becoming – both as individuals and as groups/organisations and at nobody’s unnecessary expense.

 I grew up in Limerick, Ireland in the 1980s and 1990s.
 Sport has always influenced my life – hurling, in particular.
 As an undergraduate student in Dundee, I became involved in the development of shinty and Gaelic games.
 After graduating from Abertay Univerity with a BSc Sport, Health and Exercise in 2005, I started working with the GAA as Regional Development Officer for Limerick city.
 There I provided support services to volunteers and players across a range communities through clubs and schools.
-In 2011, I was appointed GAA National Development Officer.
+In 2011, I was appointed as a GAA National Development Officer.